 The Quebec Press Council is a private nonprofit organization that defends freedom of the press and the right of the public to quality news and information.
-Its scope extends to all news media organizations that publish or broadcast in Quebec, regardless of whether they are members of the Council or operate in print, radio, television or digital media.
+Its scope extends to all news media organizations that publish or broadcast in Quebec, whether they operate in print, radio, television or digital media and regardless of whether they are contributing members of the Council.

 Membership to the Quebec Press Council is on a voluntary basis.
 The organization is independent from governmental authority, which gives it sufficient autonomy to carry out its mission.

 The Council acts as a dispute resolution panel for the Quebec press industry, both for print and electronic media.
-It also publishes statements concerning a wide range of questions or practices related to its mission.
-In no way can the Council be paired with any civil tribunal.
-It has no regulative jurisdiction and no judicial, legislative or coercive power.
-The Council imposes sanctions that are strictly of a moral nature.
-However, the discipline with which it has always conducted its activities and the trust and support granted by the media and the public confer it an unquestionable position of authority.
+In no way can the Council be associated with a tribunal.
+The Council has no regulative jurisdiction and no judicial, legislative or coercive power.
+The Council gives sanctions that are strictly of a moral nature.